'Eat and Drink' Business Membership

 Whether it's a hearty breakfast, pint on the Path, cream tea and cuppa, or a well-deserved lunch or evening meal, fantastic food and drink on the Path create great memories and keep people coming back time and time again.

 Over 56% of people walking the Coast Path will eat out at a pub, café or restaurant as part of their Coast Path experience.
+See our full range of business member benefits including how to reach our 1.4 million website visitors looking for places to eat and drink on the Path.

 Our Food and Drink members range from pubs to Coast Path cafes and from bistros and beachside bars to hotel restaurants overlooking the sea (including Gold South West Tourism winners).